DestanT/small-business-books/README.md

 ### __Challenges__

+* Google Sheets had to be populates with 0s for empty data as the application ran into issues reading non-integer data.

 Some of the more challenging parts of this project were working with the plotext library; in particular the fact that when plotext had too much data to display, it wouldn’t display it in the pretty fashion that would be expected for a user to find it useful.

 So it was more useful to clump the data in chunks of 14 points, for daily display; 14 points for a weekly display and everything else to be clumped into a monthly view of the data.